G'day Sport! Crikey! Are you using your Sheila's computer? Welcome to my ripper Honda XL250K3 website!

 Annoyingly whilst the good old Honda parts manual does give bolt sizes, it omits to say what the pitch is.
 Standard heads are J.I.S. the Japanese Industrial Standard so the head is smaller and a spanner size down from the usual size in the west, which is a D.I.N. standard.
 That stands for Deutsches Institut für Normung, a German standard adopted by Europe and most of the world including Scotland.

-Scotland is due to vote on leaving the UK next year 2014, I hope they do because that would be SOooo funny and we can make them show their passports to enter England.
-Oh wait, the entire UK nuclear arsenal is kept in Scotland.... bugger!
+Scotland is due to vote on leaving the UK sometime, I hope they do because that would be SOooo funny and we can make them show their passports to enter England.
+Oh wait, the entire UK nuclear arsenal is kept in Scotland.... oh well, it would be worth it!

 Back to bikes.